Elyspio/cpe-s9/stm32/ethernet/LwIP_HTTP_Server_Netconn_RTOS/readme.txt

 Connectivity, LwIP, Ethernet, HTTP Server, Netconn, TCP/IP, FreeRTOS, DHCP

-@Note If the user code size exceeds the DTCM-RAM size or starts from internal cacheable memories (SRAM1 and SRAM2),that is shared between several processors, then it is highly recommended to enable the CPU cache and maintain its coherence at application level.
-      The address and the size of cacheable buffers (shared between CPU and other masters)  must be properly updated to be aligned to cache line size (32 bytes).
+@Noteï¿½If the user code size exceeds the DTCM-RAM size or starts from internal cacheable memories (SRAM1 and SRAM2),that is shared between several processors, ï¿½ï¿½ï¿½ï¿½ï¿½then it is highly recommended to enable the CPU cache and maintain its coherence at application level. ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½The address and the size of cacheable buffers (shared between CPU and other masters)  must be properly updated to be aligned to cache line size (32 bytes).

-@Note It is recommended to enable the cache and maintain its coherence, but depending on the use case It is also possible to configure the MPU as "Write through", to guarantee the write access coherence.
-      In that case, the MPU must be configured as Cacheable/Bufferable/Not Shareable.
-      Even though the user must manage the cache coherence for read accesses.
-      Please refer to the AN4838 “Managing memory protection unit (MPU) in STM32 MCUs” Please refer to the AN4839 “Level 1 cache on STM32F7 Series”
+@Note It is recommended to enable the cache and maintain its coherence, but depending on the use case ï¿½ï¿½ï¿½ï¿½ï¿½ It is also possible to configure the MPU as "Write through", to guarantee the write access coherence. ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½In that case, the MPU must be configured as Cacheable/Bufferable/Not Shareable. ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½Even though the user must manage the cache coherence for read accesses. ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½Please refer to the AN4838 ï¿½Managing memory protection unit (MPU) in STM32 MCUsï¿½ ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½Please refer to the AN4839 ï¿½Level 1 cache on STM32F7 Seriesï¿½

 @par Directory contents